colbeezy/neighborhood-map/README.md

 2. Open index.html in your favorite browser
 3. Get jiggy with it

-## Running the Program

-1. Create the database with 'python database_setup.py'
-2. Populate the database with sample data with 'python sample_db.py' (OPTIONAL)
-3. Execute the program with `python application.py`

 ## The Live Version
 Check it out [here] (https://colbeezy.github.io/neighborhood-map/)